 A Thoughtful Approach to Gastropexy for Doberman Pinscher Owners

 Doberman Pinschers are susceptible to a life-threatening condition known as Gastric Dilatation-Volvulus (GDV), more commonly referred to as stomach twisting, which is connected to bloat.
-Research indicates that the incidence of GDV in large, more precisely deep-chested breed dogs can range from 6% to 25% over the course of their lifetime.
-Doberman Pinschers, in particular, are often cited as having a risk towards the higher end of this range.
-Some studies and breed surveys suggest that around 20% to 25% of Dobermans may experience GDV during their lifetime.
-However, this percentage can vary based on factors such as age, diet, genetics, and lifestyle.
+Research indicates that the incidence of GDV in large, more precisely large and deep-chested breed dogs can range from a cumulative incidence of 6% (Glickman et al., 2010) to 24% (Pipan et al., 2012) over the course of their lifetime.
+Doberman Pinschers, in particular, are often cited as having a risk towards the higher end of this range, meaning they show a higher incidence rate (Pipan et al., 2012; Mackenzie et al., 2010, as cited in Gough et al., 2018; Ward et al., 2002).
+However, research suggests that incidence can vary based on factors such as age, diet, genetics, and lifestyle (Pipan et al., 2012).
 Given these statistics, one preventive measure that Doberman owners can consider is gastropexy.
-Even though we believe that surgery should not be taken lightly and that there are ways to mitigate the risk for bloat and GDV non-surgically, this guide aims to delve into the details of elective/preventative gastropexy to aid Doberman owners in making an informed decision since this procedure is connected to major surgery.
+Even though we believe that surgery should not be taken lightly and that there are, under certain circumstances, ways to mitigate the risk for bloat and GDV non-surgically, this guide aims to delve into the details of elective/preventative gastropexy to aid Doberman owners in making an informed decision, since this procedure is connected to major surgery.

 Understanding Gastropexy

 Gastropexy is a significant surgical procedure that involves attaching the stomach to the abdominal wall to prevent it from twisting, a common and often fatal component of GDV.
 Often, gastropexy is performed at the same time as the spay and neutering surgery.
-However, unlike spaying or neutering, which are relatively routine surgeries, gastropexy is more complex and invasive, primarily due to the size and depth of the incision required and the nature of the organs involved.
+However, unlike spaying or neutering, which are relatively routine surgeries, gastropexy is more complex and invasive, primarily due to the size and depth of the incision (if not done laparoscopically; overall, laparoscopic prophylactic gastropexy appears to be performed less often than open incisional gastropexy, and whether it is offered likely depends substantially on the practice setting, case type, and the availability of laparoscopic equipment and expertise) required and the nature of the organs involved.

-2. Anesthesia Duration: Longer surgery times mean longer periods under anesthesia, increasing risks.
+2. Anesthesia Duration: Longer surgery times, especially when combined with spay and neuter, mean longer periods under anesthesia, increasing risks.

 Assessing Your Dog's Risk